liferay/web-dev-email-templates/README.md

 Omg, magic.

 ### 3) Send a Component to Test
-Want to see your component in Litmus?
+Want to see your component tested in Litmus?

 ```
 gulp test --name [component]